jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

         self.assertTrue(src.truth_table.tautology(False, True))
         self.assertTrue(src.truth_table.tautology(False, False))

-  still green, there is only one result for this operation
+  still green, there is only one result for this operation.

 ----